-Cruising the Nile River on the SS Steam Ship Sudan
+Cruise the Nile River on the SS Steam Ship Sudan

 I can’t quite remember what brought me to the Steam Ship Sudan website.
-Always in search of something unique I’m certain it was a Google search that went something like this, “Unique ways to cruise the Nile River.”
+Always in search of something unique, I’m certain it was a Google search that went something like this, “Unique ways to cruise the Nile River.”

-As soon as I saw photos of the Steam Ship Sudan I knew it was the ship we would experience Egypt on.
+As soon as I saw photos of the Steam Ship Sudan, I knew it was the ship we would experience Egypt on.

-This ship is over 100 years old, and between 1922 and 1935 it enjoyed the “golden age” of Nile River cruising.
+This ship is over 100 years old, and between 1922 and 1935, it enjoyed the “golden age” of Nile River cruising.
 In 1933, Agatha Christie embarked on an archaeological mission and was inspired to write Death on the Nile, with people she met on the cruise becoming real-life characters in the book.

-SS Sudan Nile River Cruise Itinerary
+Steam Ship Sudan Nile River Cruise Itinerary

 Board Ship in Luxor

 Passengers begin to board the Steam Ship Sudan from 10 am onward.
-Lunch is served on board and then it’s time to explore the famous Karnak Temple.
+Lunch is served on board, and then it’s time to explore the famous Karnak Temple.
 This is one of the most famous sacred sites in the world!

-Karnak is a huge site and really starts any Egypt trip off with a bang.
+Karnak is a huge site and starts any Egypt trip off with a bang.
 You’ll have a few hours to explore Karnak Temple before returning to the Steam Ship Sudan and sailing to Qena.
 This was our first time truly sailing the Nile and admiring the banks of the Nile River with the sun setting.

 Explore Abydos and Dendara

-On the way back we stopped at the Temple of Dendara.
+On the way back, we stopped at the Temple of Dendara.
 Dendara is the spot of the temple of Hathor, Goddess of Love and Joy.
 It remains my favorite stop on our entire Egyptian trip.

 Valley of the Kings and Queens/ Luxor Temple

 Nearby is the Valley of the Queens, where the wives of pharaohs were buried in ancient times.
-The most famous and most expensive site to visit here is Tomb of Queen Nefertari.
-It’s inside this tomb that the hieroglyphics and paintings really come alive.
+The most famous and most expensive site to visit here is the Tomb of Queen Nefertari.
+It’s inside this tomb that the hieroglyphics and paintings come alive.

 Temple of Edfu and Kom Ombo

-One of the most preserved ancient buildings in Ancient Egypt is the Temple of Edfu located in the modern city of Edfu.
+One of the most preserved ancient buildings in Ancient Egypt is the Temple of Edfu, located in the modern city of Edfu.
 Part of this temple is dedicated to Horus and Hathor.

-As we continued our journey to Aswan we stopped off at one more temple on the way.
+As we continued our journey to Aswan, we stopped off at one more temple on the way.
 Kom Ombo is dedicated to the Falcon God and Crocodile God.
 We were able to venture into this temple at night and even see mummified crocodiles!

 Temple of Philae